python/devguide/setup.rst

 every rule.

 ``Doc``
      The official documentation.
 This is what http://docs.python.org/ uses.
      To build the docs, see ``Doc/README.txt``.

 ``Grammar``
-     Contains the :abbr:`EBNF (Extended Backus–Naur Form)` grammar file for
+     Contains the :abbr:`EBNF (Extended Backus-Naur Form)` grammar file for Python.
-     Python.

 ``Include``
      Contains all interpreter-wide header files.

 ``Lib``
      The part of the standard library implemented in pure Python.

 ``Mac``
      Mac-specific code (e.g., using IDLE as an OS X application).

 ``Misc``
      Things that do not belong elsewhere.
-Typically this is varying kinds of
+Typically this is varying kinds of developer-specific documentation.
-     developer-specific documentation.

 ``Modules``
-     The part of the standard library (plus some other code) that is implemented
+     The part of the standard library (plus some other code) that is implemented in C.
-     in C.

 ``Objects``
      Code for all built-in types.

 ``PC``
-     Windows-specific code along with build files for VC 6, 7, & 8 along with
+     Windows-specific code along with build files for VC 6, 7, & 8 along with OS/2.
-     OS/2.

 ``PCbuild``
      Build files for VC 9 and newer.

 ``Parser``
      Code related to the parser.
-The definition of the AST nodes is also kept
+The definition of the AST nodes is also kept here.
-     here.

 ``Python``
      The code that makes up the CPython interpreter.
-This includes the compiler,
-     eval loop and various built-in modules.
+This includes the compiler, eval loop and various built-in modules.

 ``Tools``